Gravitational lensing for interstellar power transmission: Detection sensitivity

-This represents a very handsome SNR level that shows the feasibility of establishing an interstellar power transmission link where one would transmit from a focal region behind a lens to a receiver at an interstellar distance.
+This represents a high SNR level under the idealized assumptions above, indicating that transmission from a focal region behind a lens to a receiver at an interstellar distance could be practical if the transmitter throughput and background subtraction requirements can be met.

-Next, we consider the case when transmitter sends a signal toward a receiver that uses its local lens to amplify the signal.
-In this case, there are two scenarios available: 1) an isolated transmitter is positioned in space with no significant stellar background, and 2) when transmitter is positioned next to a star, i.e., the situation is similar when we transmit a signal from a ground-based observatory.
+Next, we consider the case when the transmitter sends a signal toward a receiver that uses its local lens to amplify the signal.
+In this case, there are two scenarios available: 1) an isolated transmitter is positioned in space with no significant stellar background, and 2) when the transmitter is positioned next to a star, i.e., a situation similar to transmitting a signal from a ground-based observatory.

 In the first of these two cases, the only background noise to consider is the corona noise from the lensing star next to the receiver.
 Using (\ref{eq:powed-l02-Q}) to represent the signal of interest, $Q^{\tt r}_{\tt1GL}$, and (\ref{eq:pow-fp=+*4+2}) that for the noise from the stellar corona, $Q_{\tt cor}$, we estimate the SNR for the case when a single lens is positioned at the receiving end of the link: {}